Justified (album): Legacy

 For a 2018 Billboard article, writers Taylor Weatherby and Nina Braca said the album "may possibly be the most iconic debut album from a former band member in pop music history", describing it as "[a] bona-fide success that foreshadowed Timberlake's superstardom to come" and "at the same time, a declaration of independence from his poppier beginnings."
-From the same magazine, Dan Weiss deemed Justified as Timberlake's "classic album."
-Writers from Consequence of Sound deemed it "the standard for former teen pop stars' bids to be taken seriously" when comparing it to other debut solo albums released later, and Herald Sun considered it a "boy band to men blueprint."
+From the same magazine, Dan Weiss deemed Justified as Timberlake's "classic album".
+Writers from Consequence of Sound deemed it "the standard for former teen pop stars' bids to be taken seriously" when comparing it to other debut solo albums released later, and Herald Sun considered it a "boy band to men blueprint".
 British singer-songwriter Ed Sheeran cited the album as an inspiration for his 2014 single "Sing", and Shawn Mendes for his 2018 song "Lost in Japan".
 One Direction's Liam Payne, talking about his debut solo album, stated he was focusing on making a record like Justified.

+Commercial performance

-In 2009, Filipina singer Nina covered "Never Again" for her acoustic radio show and album, Renditions of the Soul.Commercial performanceJustified debuted at number two on the Billboard 200, selling 439,000 copies in its opening week.
+Justified debuted at number two on the Billboard 200, selling 439,000 copies in its opening week.
 The album was expected to top the chart, replacing the 8 Mile soundtrack (2002).
 Instead the soundtrack sold 507,000 copies, due to being propelled by Eminem's "Lose Yourself".
 The following week, Justified sold 188,770 copies and fell two positions to number four.
 In its third week, the album sold 110,000 copies and remained within the top ten on the chart.
 The album appeared on the Billboard 200 chart for seventy-two weeks, and eventually went on to sell 3.5 million copies in the US.
 It has been certified three times platinum by the Recording Industry Association of America (RIAA), for shipments of three million copies.
 As of 2018, the album has accumuladed 4.6 million album-equivalent units in the US, combining sales and equivalent streams.
 Justified debuted and peaked at number two on the US Top R&B/Hip-Hop Albums chart.
 The album charted on the Billboard 200 and Top R&B/Hip-Hop Albums 2003 year-end charts, reaching number eleven and twenty-six, respectively.